fetsh/bathyscaphe/README.md

 Existing solutions such as [Periscope](http://code.google.com/p/periscope/) and [Submarine](https://github.com/blazt/submarine) are more powerfull then bathyscaphe, they're using file hashes to search subtitles with API-powered services (Podnapisi, Opensubtitles, etc).
 And frankly, I use periscope myself most of the time.
 But they don't work for recently released episodes of tv-shows.
 And having to go to addic7ed.com every time new episode comes out is a pain in the butt.
 So *bathyscaphe* to the rescue.

 Be aware: there is a limit of 30 subs per day set by addic7ed.com.

+Tell me if your show wasn't recognized by bathyscaphe.
+Or change Bathyscaphe::TVDB and make pull request.

 ### INSTALL